 The hotel, located in the heart of Trondheim, is clearly doing something right.
 In fact, their food has become an attraction.
 So what's the secret?

 A group of researchers at the Norwegian Centre for Rural Research and Nofima wanted to get to find out, by studying the interaction between the hotel and their suppliers of local specialties.
 So reports Forskning.no today.

 Scandic Nidelven (then Rica Nidelven) opened in 2003, somewhat before the trend with locally produced and organic food really hit Norway.
-Still, from the start they wanted to focus on local specialities.
+Still, from the start, they wanted to focus on local specialties.
 So they created a network of small-scale local farmers and grocers.

 The result?
 The breakfast buffet always features local seasonal products and specialties that come straight from the manufacturer, and which you won’t find in stores.

 The report is called "Food as attraction" – which seems apt.